Kyoundere/devops103a/VirtualENVSetup/README.md

 Architecture: x86<br>
 Instance Type: t2 Micro<br>
 Subnet: DevOps 103a<br>
+Inbound rules: HTTP: my IP, custom TCP at port 3000, SSH at port 20 (to access)

 Key is required to access the EC2 machine, save key as `keyname.pem` and move it into `~/.ssh`.
 Select connect on EC2, and copy the SSH login commands into terminal (after CD'ing into `~/.ssh`.<br>